Gh0stF1ghter/CV.md/CV.md

 * [Telegram](https://t.me/Gh0st_Fighter)
 * [LinkedIn](https://www.linkedin.com/in/d-gorchanin/)
 * [VK](https://vk.com/d.gorchanin)
+***
 ## About me
 I am second graduate student in Belarusian-Russian university with huge willing to learn and work.
 I do not have any experience in work with production code, but I have worked with many small projects.
 Now I am working with one big personal project in the team of 4 groupmates.
-I have a good knowledge of C# and understand OOP and SOLID principles, have experience in work with MS SQL Server.
+I have a good knowledge of C# and understanding OOP and SOLID principles, have experience in work with MS SQL Server.
 Also I have a little experience in work with API (ASP.NET) with using REST architecture.
+***
 ## Skills
 ### Hard skills
 * C#